sehaj97/schedule-reminder/README.md

 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery, bootstrap and momentjs.

+## NOTE: you can edit one task at one time

 ## Screenshots

 ### screenshot when page loads